How To Choose A Reputable Air Duct Cleaning Company: Avoiding Scams

 Start With Clarity: What Real Service Looks Like

 Before you compare companies, get clear on what air duct cleaning services are in practice.
 A professional visit should include inspection, agitation of interior duct surfaces, negative pressure capture, cleaning of supply and return trunks, branches, registers, and grilles, and a check at the air handler.
-If odors or light microbial residue are part of your complaint, the team should explain optional air duct disinfection steps after the cleaning is complete.
+If odors or light microbial residue are part of your complaint, the team will explain air duct disinfection steps after the cleaning is complete.

 Real results are visible and measurable.
 You should see debris removed and feel steadier airflow.
 A pro will gladly show camera footage or before-and-after photos of tough runs and boots so you can verify.